WesleyT4N/wesleyt4n.github.io/old/_posts/2018-1-4-justnews.md

 # A HackPrinceton 2017 Project
 ![Desktop screenshot]({{ "/assets/img/justnews.png" | absolute_url }})

 A political article analytics web app, allowing users to submit an online article URL, and then find alternative political viewpoints on a certain subject.
 Check it out [here](http://35.202.206.128/)

-# Langauges and Technologies Used
+# languages and technologies used
 - HTML
 - CSS
 - JavaScript
 - Python
 - Google API

-# Background
+# background
 This was a project I worked on with three other students at a hackathon hosted at Princeton Univeristy.
 With the immense popularity of political articles, we noticed several key problems with how people are consuming articles: